-Located within the Kingaroy Information Art and Heritage Precinct in Haly Street opposite the peanut silos, the Centre is open from 9.00am to 4.30pm weekdays, 10.00am to 2.00pm Saturdays, and 10.00am to 4.00pm Sundays, Public Holidays 10.00am to 2.00pm, with the exception of: Christmas Day, Boxing Day, Good Friday and ANZAC Day when the Centre is closed.
+Located within the Kingaroy Information Art and Heritage Precinct in Haly Street opposite the peanut silos, the Centre is open from 9.00am to 4.30pm weekdays, 10.00am to 2.00pm weekends and Public Holidays, with the exception of: Christmas Day, Boxing Day, New Years Day, Good Friday and ANZAC Day when the Centre is closed.

 The Centre boasts an extensive range of locally produced products such as jams, chutneys, gourmet biscuits, peanuts and oils to name a few.

 The Centre is a community hub for the town and surrounding district, providing local information about attractions and accommodation facilities.
 RACQ payments can be made along with bookings for the Murgon Caravan Park.
 The Centre offers a retail outlet for indigenous art, local crafts and general souvenirs so call in and chat to a 'local'.

 Opening 9.00am to 4.00pm Monday to Saturday; 10.00am to 1.00pm Sundays and public holidays except on Market Days (2nd Sunday of month) when the Centre opens 9.00am to 1.00pm; closed Good Friday, ANZAC morning, Christmas and Boxing Days.